-The IPS system should implement monitoring function to ensure that the router continues to be secure.
-Security notification and security logging of event should be part of the monitoring.
+The IPS system should implement monitoring function(s) to ensure that the router continues to be secure.
+Security notification and security logging of events should be part of the monitoring.

 In accordance with the guidance provided by AC 25.1322-1 the flight crew should be alerted by a security notification in case of security event in the IPS system cause a safety effect on the aircraft.

-The IPS system shall implement logging function to generate security event in order to provide information for security incident management.
+The IPS system shall implement logging functions to generate security events in order to provide information for security incident management.

 The security logging is not a preventive security measure.
-Security logging is only for detective electronic interaction in the frame of forensic analysis
+Security logging is only for event investigation in the frame of forensic analysis

 The format of the security logs may comply with section 3 of the ARINC 852 [x] standard.